fmalina/revisions-blocl/activism/becausewesayso.md

 principles and are substantially not about trade at all, but rather about investor rights.
 These instruments are regularly negotiated in secret.

-They aren’t secret from the hundreds of corporate lobbyists and lawyers who are writing the detailed provisions, with an impact revealed by the few parts that have reached the public [\*](#ASIN:B00R3C1SQ8;LOC:1963) with the U.S. Trade Representative’s office “representing corporate interests,” not those of the
+They aren't secret from the hundreds of corporate lobbyists and lawyers who are writing the detailed provisions, with an impact revealed by the few parts that have reached the public [\*](#ASIN:B00R3C1SQ8;LOC:1963) with the U.S. Trade Representative’s office “representing corporate interests,” not those of the